Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 # Step 4: Bitmap Settings

 Once everything has been exported as .TIFs and imported into Guerilla, the textures (known as bitmaps in Halo 3) need to be configured to render correctly.
-Below is the bitmap settings you need to use for your PBR asset.
+Below is the bitmap settings you need to use for your PBR asset:

 Diffuse Bitmap: